-Research on the Benefits of Meditation in Children
+Research on the benefits of meditation in children & teens

 Meditation is used to rest the mind, body and spirit.
 This, in turn, has many mental, physical, and spiritual benefits.
 Mindfulness meditation, specifically, is gaining a foothold in disease prevention and treatment.

 A number of studies in school settings also show improved attention and behavior.
-Some research has shown benefits for attention deficit hyperactivity disorder (ADHD), anxiety, depression, school performance, sleep, behavior problems, and eating disorders.
+Some research has shown benefits for attention-deficit/hyperactivity disorder (ADHD), for example.
+(See "Teen to Teen video, at right.)
+There is also evidence to suggest it can help with anxiety, depression, school performance, sleep, behavior problems and eating disorders.
 For example, a

 trial of 300 low-income, minority urban middle-schoolers using school-based mindfulness instruction led to improved psychological functioning and lower levels of posttraumatic stress disorder (PTSD) symptoms.

 There are also physical benefits as it calms the nervous system and decreases stress hormones.
 Studies have shown benefits for gastrointestinal symptoms, obesity, headaches, high blood pressure, pain sensitivity and immune function.
 For example, a

 trial looking at the effect of mindful breathing meditation at a summer camp of 166 teens at risk for cardiovascular disease found that breathing awareness produced a reduction in blood pressure and heart rate.

 Meditation does not have a set of rules, but there are some tips that can help.

 The length of time and frequency of meditating can vary for different people and different practices.
 But, pediatricians typically recommend the following time frames: